riccardo-negri/ing-sw-2022-Mello-Montanari-Negri/deliveries/moves.md

 - **Surrender (String username):** The user can send this message to the server to communicate he wants to quit the game, the server will broadcast the message to everyone else.
-In case of user disconnected and reconnection time elapsed the server will send this message to all the remaining users and comunicate the end of the game
+In case of user disconnected and reconnection time elapsed the server will send this message to all the remaining users and communicate the end of the game

 ## Updates
 - **InitialState (String model):** When the game starts send the model to all the users,